OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 You might want to make sure that your Eclipse style checker is as close as possible to the style guide that Web-CAT is enforcing.
-To do this, you can install three configuration files for tools that are used by Web-CAT.
+To do this, you can install configuration files for tools that are used by Web-CAT.

 Eclipse Formatter